MJKWoolnough/form/README.md

 }

 Two options can be added to the form tag to modify the processing.
-The 'post' option forces the processer to parse a value from the PostForm field of the Request, and the 'required' option will have an error thrown if the key in not set.
+The 'post' option forces the processor to parse a value from the PostForm field of the Request, and the 'required' option will have an error thrown if the key in not set.